 The actuator cable (vacuum side of the feedthrough)

-The actuator cable s.
-All three pins are connected to a voltage drive, even though only two pins are used to drive actuators.
+The actuator cable has a 3 pins connector.
+All three pins are connected to a voltage drive, even though only two pins are used to drive the actuators.

 Pins are connected such as: